-To tightly define what data elements would be required and what formats would be acceptable (IE XLS, CSV, etc) and not acceptable (IE static images from Word, PDF, etc).
-The intent is not to exclude future or current technologies that would sufficiently capture distance accrued and allow for the verification of distance.
+To define what data elements would be adequate and what formats would be acceptable (i.e., XLS, CSV, etc.) for audit from the licensee.
+The individual jurisdiction has the discretion to accept static images but is not required to.
+The intent is not to exclude future or current technologies that would sufficiently capture distance accrued and that would allow for the verification of distance.
 An example of such a technology would include geofencing.
+Licensee records which do not contain all the elements set out in P540 may still, depending on the sufficiency and appropriateness of the records and of the licensee's operations, be adequate for an audit as outlined in P530.